Traditional Chinese Medicine vs. JING FANG Six Syndrome Diagnosis

-Chinese Medicine views the body, mind and spirit as inseparable.
+JING FANG six syndrome theory views the body, mind and spirit as inseparable.
+It views disease as predictable and comprehensible within the framework of recognizable combinations of syndromes that can be treated systematically to properly restore health.
 Developed through thousands of years of clinical practice, it is a deliberate, mindful approach that is both safe and effective.
-In Chinese Medicine, you will work with your practitioner to find patterns of disharmony among the signs and symptoms of disease, and to manage a course of treatment designed to bring your body back into balance and health.
-Your treatment likely will include acupuncture and herbal medicine, which stimulate the body’s natural capacity for self-healing, as well as diet and exercises aimed toward overall health.
+In choosing a classical approach for your treatment, you will work with me so that I may identify syndromes of disease through the signs and symptoms you present.
+I will then guide you through a course of treatment designed to bring your body back into balance and health.
+Your treatment will include herbal medicine (JING FANG) and possibly acupuncture, both which stimulate the body’s natural capacity for self-healing, as well as diet and exercises aimed toward overall health.
 Above all, your treatment will be holistic and gradual, and it will be addressed to your immediate and your long-term healthcare concerns—physical, mental or emotional.

-As a practitioner of Chinese medicine, I view my patients as travelling companions on a path to healthy living.
+As a practitioner of both Classical Chinese Medicine and TCM, I view my patients as travelling companions on a path to healthy living.
 I work with them to recognize what does and does not contribute to a state of bodily harmony, and to adjust their lifestyles accordingly.
 Through this process, my patients become attuned to their bodies, and they acquire the tools necessary to achieving optimal health.

-If you would like to join me in this venerable healthcare tradition, or if you simply want to discuss further the benefits of acupuncture and Chinese medicine, please call me for a consultation or book an appointment today.
+If you would like to join me in this venerable healthcare tradition, or if you simply want to discuss further the benefits of acupuncture or Classical Chinese Medicine, please call me for a consultation or book an appointment today.